Dynamics of a superconducting qubit coupled to the quantized cavity field: a unitary transformation approach: The model

 where we have defined the parameters $\gamma = \pi\Phi_{c}/\Phi_{0}$ and $\beta = \pi\eta/\Phi_{0}$.
 The first term corresponds to the free cavity field with frequency $\omega = 4E_{ch}/\hbar$ and the second one to the qubit having energy $E_{z} = -2E_{ch}(1 - 2n_{g})$ with $\sigma_z = |e\rangle\langle e| - |g\rangle\langle g|$.
 The third term is the (nonlinear) photon-qubit interaction term which may be controlled by the classical flux $\Phi_{c}$.
 In general the Hamiltonian in equation (\ref{H}) is linearized under some kind of assumption.
 In \cite{yu04}, for instance, the authors decomposed the cosine in Eq.(\ref{H}) and expanded the terms $\sin[\pi(\eta\, a+H.c.)/\Phi_{0}]$ and $\cos[\pi(\eta\, a+H.c.)/\Phi_{0}]$ as power series in $a \,(a^{\dagger})$.
 In this way, if the limit $|\beta|\ll 1$ is taken, only single-photon transition terms in the expansion are kept, and a Jaynes-Cummings type Hamiltonian (JCM) is then obtained.
-Here, in contrast to that, we adopt a similar technique to the one presented in reference \cite{moya} obtaining a linear (JCM) Hamiltonian valid for any value of $|\beta|$.
-We first apply a unitary transformation to the full Hamiltonian and make approximations afterwards.
-As we are going to see, this will allow us to explore new regimes in that physical system.
-First we write equation (\ref{H}) in the interaction representation, $H_{I} = U_{0}^{\dagger}VU_{0}$ with
+Here, in contrast to that, we adopt a similar technique to the one presented in reference \cite{moya}; we obtain a linear, JCM-type Hamiltonian by first applying a transformation to the full Hamiltonian in equation (\ref{H}) and making approximations afterwards.
+The suitable unitary transformation is given by